yoyosource/tec1.0/README.md

 }
 ```
-To call a function with Parameters as Input write your input in the call Brackets.
+To call a function with Parameters as Input write your input in the call brackets.
 The parameter needs to have the same type as the parameter of the function you want to call.
 ```
 // Function with one Parameter func oneParameter(*int i) {